 Every time I finish something new and it turns out well, I can’t help but think it’s my new favorite make.
-It’s hyperbolic and time is a better test – but you guys, this pattern is a real joy to sew and wear.
+It’s hyperbolic and time is a better test – but you guys, the Willamette shirt is a real joy to sew and wear.

 I had no plans to make this top in the near future, but when I spotted this beautiful striped linen at my local Joann store (while shopping for another project) – I could not resist buying a yard and a half.
 Elise Joy and Heidi from Handmade Frenzy recently made such beautiful versions of this pattern – that this project & fabric instantly jumped to the top of my queue.

 When I left the store I really thought that a yard and a half of fabric would be plenty to make myself a nice top, but upon purchasing and printing the pattern pieces I was surprised to discover that the Willamette shirt called for 2.5 yards of fabric!
 At this point I was committed, however, and therefore had another round of fabric tetris ahead of me.

 Luckily I was better prepared this time, and opted to trace all of my pattern pieces to be cut on a single layer.
 This meant that for pieces designed to be cut on the fold, I traced a new piece that was mirrored with a center line instead of a fold line.
 For pieces meant to be cut twice, I went ahead and traced a second piece.

 Ultimately this meant that when I layed my fabric out on a single layer, I had a pattern piece for every single piece that needed to be cut, and didn’t have to make any guesses as to where to place each piece.

 This obviously required some more time on the front end of the pattern cutting process – but it was 1000% worth it!!
 Actually laying out the pieces and cutting my fabric was sooooo much easier than my Joni dress.